-Take a look at the Desert Cottontail, named after its cottony-ball-shaped tail, and the Jack Rabbit, a true hare.
+Take a look at the desert cottontail, named after its cottony-ball-shaped tail, and the jack rabbit, a true hare in the video below:

 They grow rather rapidly and reach adult size in about 7 or 8 months.
 Sexual maturity is attained at about the same time, but young females do not breed until early in the year following their birth.
 Usually, the expectant mother provides no nest for her young.

 Hares have many natural enemies.
 Coyotes, bobcats, foxes, horned owls, hawks and snakes prey on both the young and adults.
 At higher elevations the marten and fisher also prey on the snowshoe.